openstack/openstack-ansible/doc/source/install-guide-revised-draft/targethosts-networkconfig.rst

 After establishing initial host management network connectivity using the ``bond0`` interface, modify the ``/etc/network/interfaces`` file.
-An example is provided below based on the test environment described in :ref:`host-layout`.
+An example is provided below on this `Link to Test Environment`_ based on the test environment described in `host layout for testing environment`_.

-..
-TODO include example file
+.. _Link to Test Environment: targethosts-networkexample.html#test-environment
+.. _host layout for testing environment: overview-host-layout.html#test-environment

 --------------